Crabtree Creek (Neuse River tributary): Lassiter Mill

 According to the City of Raleigh plaque at the site, one of Wake County's first mills was located on Crabtree Creek at a site known as "the Great Falls of Crabtree."
 The first mill was constructed before 1764, and the current foundations are remnants of a grist mill constructed by Cornelius Jesse Lassiter in 1908.
 The mill was destroyed by fire in 1958.
-Today, the Lassiter Mill site is a Raleigh City park, part of the greenway system, and is open to the public.
+Today, the Lassiter Mill site is a Raleigh city park, part of the greenway system, and is open to the public.

 Flooding

 The creek lies within a flood plain that is historically prone to frequent flooding throughout its length, even after moderate rainfall.
 Construction of lakes on the creek and its tributaries to control floods have only partially alleviated this problem because rapid development of Wake County has greatly increased storm runoff.
-Crabtree Valley Mall derives its name from the creek; when the mall was constructed, the creek was redirected into an artificial channel behind the mall.
+Crabtree Mall derives its name from the creek; when the mall was constructed, the creek was redirected into an artificial channel behind the mall.
 At the time of construction there were predictions that the mall would flood.
 In fact, the new channel of the creek at the mall has proved to be inadequate for peak flows.